Drone Night Surveillance Services Across India

 DGCA-Compliant Deployment

-A certified Lesoko Remote Pilot deploys to the site with two drones per operational patch.
-DGCA airspace permissions are obtained for each block.
-Day flights use RGB; night flights use thermal infrared as the primary sensor.
+A certified Lesoko Remote Pilot Certificate holder deploys to site with a minimum of two drones per operational block.
+DGCA Digital Sky airspace permissions are obtained for each block before the first flight.
+During daylight hours, RGB cameras are the primary sensor.
+After sunset, thermal IR takes over as the primary detection instrument.

 Real Threat Scenarios